Floral morphology: Androecium

 The number of stamens in each flower is a highly variable character.
-Some species of the euphorbiaceae family have flowers with only one stamen (they are called monanders), the oleaceae have two stamens (flowers dianders) and in the myrtaceae there are numerous (they are polyanders).
+Some species of the euphorbiaceae family have flowers with only one stamen (called monanders), the oleaceae have two stamens (dianders) and, in the myrtaceae, there are numerous stamens (polyanders).
 The number of stamens may or may not be equal to the number of petals.
-Thus, the flower is said to be isostomous if it has the same number of stamens as petals (as can be seen in the liliaceae and amaryllidaceae); anisostomous if the number of petals is different from the number of stamens (for example, in the genus Brassica, there are four petals and 6 stamens); diplostemone, when the number of stamens is twice the number of petals (the genus Kalanchoe, for example, has four petals and eight stamens) and it is polystemone when the number of stamens is more than twice the number of petals (as in Poncirus, with five petals and numerous stamens).
+Thus, the flower is said to be isostomous, if it has the same number of stamens as petals (as can be seen in the liliaceae and amaryllidaceae); anisostomous, if the number of petals is different from the number of stamens (for example, in the genus Brassica, there are four petals and 6 stamens); diplostemone, when the number of stamens is twice the number of petals (the genus Kalanchoe, for example, has four petals and eight stamens); and polystemone, when the number of stamens is more than twice the number of petals (as in Poncirus, which has five petals and numerous stamens).

-Many times the flowers have a reduced perianth and the stamens are long and showy.
-In these cases the function of attracting pollinators is fulfilled by the androecium.
-This type of flowers is usually arranged in inflorescences that, because of their shape, look like brushes or pipe cleaners, as for example in the leguminous plants Inga uruguensis and Acacia caven and in the myrtaceae such as Callistemon rigidus.
+Many times, the flowers have a reduced perianth and the stamens are long and showy.
+In these cases, the function of attracting pollinators is fulfilled by the androecium.
+This type of flower is usually arranged in inflorescences that, because of their shape, look like brushes or pipe cleaners - for example, the leguminous plants Inga uruguensis and Acacia caven, and myrtaceae, such as Callistemon rigidus.

 The staminodes are the sterile stamens that normally appear in certain flowers.
 Their function is varied and may have to do with the production of nectar or with the attraction function usually fulfilled by the petals.